List of birds of Afghanistan: Stone-curlews

-The thick-knees are a group of largely tropical waders in the family Burhinidae.
+The stone-curlews are a group of largely tropical waders in the family Burhinidae.
 They are found worldwide within the tropical zone, with some species also breeding in temperate Europe and Australia.
 They are medium to large waders with strong black or yellow-black bills, large yellow eyes and cryptic plumage.
 Despite being classed as waders, most species have a preference for arid or semi-arid habitats.